tyronehou/BOATS/semester-report/README.md

 Report written by Mark Bestavros

 ## Introduction
-Over the past two semesters, I have been studying Data Mechanics: the study of how data moves through institutions and urban settings, and how we can use this data as part of algorithmic approaches to improve how cities function and operate.
-Specifically, I have been working with two classmates of mine under Andrei Lapets, developing algorithmic approaches to improving bus systems in Boston.
+Over the past two semesters, we have been studying Data Mechanics: the study of how data moves through institutions and urban settings, and how we can use this data as part of algorithmic approaches to improve how cities function and operate.
+Specifically, we have been working under Andrei Lapets, developing optimizations for bus systems in Boston.
 This report will serve as an overview of the work we’ve done primarily in the Spring 2017 semester.

 ### Summary of Existing Research
 This semester’s work served as a direct continuation of our research project in Professor Lapets’ CS591: Data Mechanics for Pervasive Systems and Urban Applications course for Fall 2016.
 Many of the methods and algorithms applied in this semester’s research came directly from that project, so this section will serve as a brief summary and analysis of the research from last semester before elaborating on the expansions to that work this semester.